• Home

 But I’ve come a long way from Ireland to find these dry, crunchy Japanese bread crumbs, just perfect for my chicken coating needs.

-• pinch salt and pepper (to season flour)
+- slat and pepper (to season the flour)

 Before getting started, pre-heat the oven to 425 degrees F. To ensure crispy tenders a very hot oven is required.